Browse Dictionary: Letter “S”

 helper; support

-Grammar: noun, nominative case; masculine, singular
+Grammar : noun, nominative case; masculine, singular

-Etymology: Braj - sahāi/sahāī; Apabhransh - sahāa; Prakrit/Pali - sahāya; Sanskrit - sahāya (सहाय - companion, helper).
+Etymology : Braj - sahāi/sahāī; Apabhransh - sahāa; Prakrit/Pali - sahāya; Sanskrit - sahāya (सहाय - companion, helper).

 sahāī

-helpful, helper, help; support.
+helpful, help; support.

-Etymology: Braj - sahāi/sahāī; Apabhransh - sahāa; Prakrit/Pali - sahāya; Sanskrit - sahāya (सहाय - companion, helper).
+Etymology : Braj - sahāi/sahāī; Apabhransh - sahāa; Prakrit/Pali - sahāya; Sanskrit - sahāya (सहाय - companion, helper).

 sahaj